Chief Executive Officer

-She was promoted to the position of Senior Vice President of Operations in July 2010.
+She was promoted to the position of Chief Operations Officer in October 2014.
 In this capacity, she oversees the daily operations and strategic development of scientific services, repository services, case management, adult donor management and cord blood operations.
 Dodson also serves on multiple Information Technology steering committees and is an executive sponsor of the business transformation project called the Phoenix Initiative.

 Prior to joining the NMDP, Dodson worked in the field of unrelated transplantation as a junior scientist at the University of Minnesota, where she worked on research into graft-versus-host disease.

 Dodson received her Bachelor's of Science degree in Biology from the University of California, Riverside, and has a graduate studies background in cellular and molecular biology.
 She is currently working on a Master's in Leadership degree.

 Christine Fleming is President of the Be The Match Foundation, which works to raise funds to support the mission of the National Marrow Donor Program.
 She joined the organization in 2008.